massari100/django-mtr-sync/README.md

 - Inline support
 - Value processors (convert values before import or export)
 - Shortcuts at admin app
+- Multilingual (i18n)
+- Template integration with django-grapelli
 - Action handler for more flexebility (for example not create model but generate source code for it, prepare data for model)
-- Supports: Django 1.6-1.8 Python 2.7, 3.3+
+- Supports: Django 1.6-1.8+ Python 2.7, 3.3+

 ## Working on
-- Multilingual (i18n) will be added to transifex for translating
 - Documentation
 - Different source input (url)
 - Dashboard without admin